Review: 5 lights for in and around the house

 Of course these lights will provide you with light, but they are far from decent.
 A better and more reliable option can be found at Knivesandtools: lights that might cost a little more, but will never abandon you when you need them most.
 The range of these ‘all-rounders’ is large; each light also has its own specific characteristics making the choice even harder.
 In this comparison I will discuss five different lights that have one thing in common: they produce a lot of light!
 We will look at the lights, compare them and, of course, use them.
 As such I will help you select the light that will suit you best!

 Introductions first!
 In terms of price the five are not that different.
-The cheapest and most expensive differ approximately 25 euros.
+The cheapest and most expensive differ approximately 20 pounds.
 I tested the Nitecore P12, the Fenix PD25, the Fenix UC30-2017, the LedLenser P7 and the Maglite MAG-TAC.
 Is the most expensive light also the best?

 When we look at the packaging we see that each manufacturer had different thoughts about how to wrap their lights.
 Both Fenix lights and the Nitecore come in cardboard boxes containing a plastic holder that neatly holds the light and included accessories.
 The Maglite is stored in sealed packaging you need to cut open to get the light out.
 The LedLenser has been wrapped in a stunning box with a luxurious look and feel.
 Personally I feel this is the best looking and most practical box; the seal around the Maglite is incredibly unpractical.
 In terms of contents the Nitecore is best and the LedLenser the ‘worst’.
 The only accessory included with the MAG-TAC is a torx screwdriver to remove the clip.
 A carrying cord or wrist strap and a holster as are included with the other four should have been included for this price.
 Below an image showing the mostly colourful boxes with their contents!